The Gamma Secretary

 Why Japanese Equities Will Outperform Global Indices

 For over a decade, the default recommendation for retail investors worldwide has been simple: buy a global index fund and forget about it.
-The MSCI All Country World Index — or its close cousin, the S&P 500 — became the intellectual path of least resistance.
+The MSCI All Country World Index, or its close cousin, the S&P 500, became the intellectual path of least resistance.
 And for a long time, it worked beautifully.
 But the conditions that powered that trade are shifting.
 I believe we are entering a period where Japanese equities will meaningfully outperform global indices.
-This is not a short-term tactical call.
+The argument is not a short-term tactical call.
 It is a structural argument built on five mutually reinforcing pillars. ...

 Japan's Inflation Regime Shift: What 30 Years of Deflation Ending Means for Stocks

 Between 1995 and 2021, Japan’s average annual inflation rate was approximately 0.2%.
 For an entire generation, prices were essentially flat or falling.
-This was not a neutral condition.
-Deflation corroded the economy from the inside, suppressing wages, discouraging investment, rewarding cash hoarding, and keeping equity valuations perpetually depressed.
+The condition was far from neutral.
+Deflation corroded the economy from the inside, suppressing wages, discouraging investment, rewarding cash hoarding and keeping equity valuations perpetually depressed.
 That era is over.
-As of December 2025, Japan’s core consumer price index — excluding fresh food but including energy — had remained above the Bank of Japan’s 2% target for 45 consecutive months.
+As of December 2025, Japan’s core consumer price index (excluding fresh food but including energy) had remained above the Bank of Japan’s 2% target for 45 consecutive months.
 The headline CPI averaged 3.2% for calendar year 2025, according to Japan’s Statistics Bureau.
-Even the “core-core” measure excluding both food and energy — the closest proxy for domestically generated inflation — has been running above 2% for over three years. ...
+Even the “core-core” measure excluding both food and energy, the closest proxy for domestically generated inflation, has been running above 2% for over three years. ...

 February 25, 2026 · 9 min · Gyokuro